CHALLENGING ATTORNEY FEES IN DIVORCE

 Thus, in my opinion it is absolutely necessary to challenge the efforts of attorneys who seek onerous and unjustified anticipatory attorneys fee awards in matrimonial actions.
 I have been vigorously defending such applications, decided either by motion or following a hearing for over 30 years.

 I have been trying divorce cases since 1987. and It is also critical to staunchly defend inflated unreasonable counsel fee applications made at trial.
 My goal first and foremost is to win at trial when a settlement cannot be reached in the case.
 Focusing on the needs of the client and the results sought have always been a hallmark of my Long Island practice over the past 30 years.
-Feel free to contact me, H. Michael Stern, Esq., a Long Island divorce and family law attorney, if you are interested in discussing your matrimonial, divorce or family law matter at email@example.com or by phone at 516-747-2290.
+Feel free to contact me, H. Michael Stern, Esq., a Nassau county divorce attorney, if you are interested in discussing your matrimonial, divorce or family law matter at firstname.lastname@example.org or by phone at 516-747-2290.

 My office is conveniently located adjacent to the Roosevelt Field Mall Ring Road at 666 Old Country Road in Garden City, New York.